system76/docs/content/battery.md

 sudo powertop
 ```

 will start `powertop` in an interactive monitoring mode.
-The Tab key can be used to move between pages and the arrow keys to scroll, and it's very similar to to HTML report, only it's updated in real-time.
+Use the <kbd>Tab</kbd> key to navigate between pages, and the arrow keys to scroll.
+This output shows the same information from the HTML report, but is updated in real-time.

-### System Monitor
+### Using the System Monitor

 The GUI application named System Monitor is installed by default on Pop!\_OS, and is a GUI tool for watching system proceses.
 By clicking on the column labeled "CPU", so that the arrow is pointing down, it will sort the processes by how much CPU time they're using.
 This can be useful for finding a process that's running the background and keeping the CPU busy.

 ![system-monitor](/images/battery/system-monitor.png)

-### `top` and variants
+### Using `top` and Variants

 Pop!\_OS comes pre-installed with a tool for the terminal called `top`, which is the standard Linux tool for monitoring system processes.
 It's like the System Monitor, except it's text-only (so it uses fewer system resources itself), and it automatically sorts the processes by their CPU usage.